toreaurstadboss/ToreAurstadIT.BlazorEnumSelect/Readme.md

 for an enum property of a model you pass in - this custom controls supports data binding since it inherits from the InputSelect control of Blazor and just adds more functionality to it.

-The adapted functionality is to display the enum value, to sort the int values of the enum values ascending, to allow specifying an enum value with empty text and allow you to pass in the additional css class(es) to adapt the look of the select element of this control.
-For example, to use the Blazorise look, you can set the enum value "custom-select", after adding Blazorise into your WASM app.
-This is shown in the sample client.

 This package now also includes an input radio button group control for enums.